-The conclusion of the first State Data Plan presents an opportunity to reflect on lessons learned over the past two years.
-A supplemental document will report examples of progress related to the Principles and Focal Points from the inaugural State Data Plan.
+The conclusion of the first State Data Plan presents an opportunity to reflect on lessons learned.
+A supplemental document will report examples of progress related to the Principles and Focal Points from the inaugural State Data Plan, and related planning efforts from the past two years.